Ridecell and Airbase: Getting spend under control.

 When a business prioritizes hiring that tenth engineer or sixth account executive rather than any finance person, you end up adding to an accounting problem that quietly grows one poorly-coded general ledger entry at a time.

 One of JD’s top priorities at Ridecell was to “assess the situation, figure out how to tackle the mess, and of course, change the process that the company follows so that we don’t keep creating a mess and digging that hole any deeper.”

 “As finance people, we have to find a way to be far more efficient.
 As we scale, there’s more volume, there’s an increase in complexity, and there’s still no additional headcount in the department.”

 One of the first problems that JD encountered, other than engineers and salespeople making general ledger entries in Xero, was an uncontrolled corporate credit card situation.

-“When I first arrived at Ridecell, there was a single Amex card stored in LastPass [our company password storage tool].”
+“When I first arrived at Ridecell, there was a single credit card stored in LastPass [our company password storage tool].”

 “Everyone in the company had access to the card and could spend whatever they wanted, whenever they wanted.
-It’s an Amex card, so it was unlimited.
+And it was unlimited.
 From the controller’s point of view, that’s a nightmare.”

 “A lot of the spend was on monthly subscriptions, apps that we use to support our engineering team, programs that help us with writing software, QA-ing software, deploying software, AWS for hosting our customer instances.”
 There were also a number of other subscriptions that didn’t have an obvious reason for existing.